Made by Google Event: Pixel Watch 2 launched with longer battery, more

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 Cookie Policy

-Google at its Made by Google event announced its all-new Google Pixel Watch 2.
-The Pixel Watch 2 offers a round dial similar to its predecessor but comes with many improvements including new material.
+Google, at its Made by Google event, announced its all-new Google Pixel Watch 2.
+The Pixel Watch 2 offers a round dial similar to its predecessor but comes with many improvements including new Aluminium housing.
 It is powered by a new Quad-core CPU, runs on WearOS 4 and offers an improved battery life.
 It also has a host of fitness and sports features, including stress monitoring, heart rate sensor, skin temperature sensor, and among others.

-Pixel Watch 2 is available in Wi-Fi and LTE versions and starts at $349 (Rs 29,000 approximately).
+Pixel Watch 2 is available in Wi-Fi and LTE versions and available in Polished Silver Aluminium Case/Bay Active Band, Champagne Gold Aluminium Case/Hazel Active Band, Polished Silver Aluminium Case/Porcelain Active Band and Matte Black Aluminium Case/Obsidian Active Band.
+The newly launched Pixel Watch 2 starts at Rs 39,990 in India and available for pre-oder on Flipkart.
 Every Pixel Watch 2 also comes with six months of Fitbit Premium.
-The company is yet to announce India price and availability.

 Introducing #PixelWatch 2 — upgraded inside and out 🎉